Using Excel AND function with IF

 This is where Excel “AND” and “OR” functions can play their role.
 The AND function determines if all conditions in a test are True.

-For “AND” and IF function demonstration, consider we have four columns.
+For the “AND” and IF function demonstration, consider we have four columns.
 The B column contains the number of sales while C column contains the Sales Amount.

 A salesperson is qualified for a bonus if the number of sales is at least 50 and sale amount is over $10,000.
-If salesperson is qualified for a bonus, the D columns should display as “Qualified”, otherwise, ‘Not Qualified’.
+If a salesperson is qualified for a bonus, the D columns should display as “Qualified”, otherwise, ‘Not Qualified’.

 See how IF/AND functions are used to establish that.